 When it comes to home solar storage batteries, the most often considered choices are lead-acid or lithium-ion.
 You may have seen lead-acid batteries as part of a solar emergency kit.
-Right now, Sunnova offers lithium-ion batteries through reputable manufacturers like LG and Tesla.
+Right now, Sunnova offers lithium-ion batteries like Generac PWRcell™ and Tesla Powerwall.

 If you’re considering a solar storage battery, we’ve outlined some specifics to help you weigh the pros and cons of each type of battery.